INFJs hate conflicts.

 The key is not to project your anxiety onto the other person.
 Don’t assume that they will be angry or react in a certain way until you actually confront them and see their reactions.
 Also, don’t underestimate their ability to handle conflict.
 Negative expectations will only make you feel more anxious.
 Instead, keep an open mind and be curious.
 You don’t know how the other person is going to react and you are there to find out.

 If the other person resists your point of view, stop and notice your desire to back off.
-I know it feels super uncomfortable but stay with the feelings for a while.
+I know it feels super uncomfortable but stays with the feelings for a while.
 You might even be tempted to change your view and agree with the other person just to ease the tension and run away from the situation.

 Instead of doing that, reinstate your opinion in a calm and neutral manner and invite the other person to problem-solve with you.
-Perhaps you can change the words or angle you use in expressing your opinion so that the other party gets your perspective.
+Perhaps you can change the words or angles you use in expressing your opinion so that the other party gets your perspective.
 If the other person continues to resist, repeat the procedure until he or she understands.
 It’s a great assertiveness practice.

 But be mindful that you are not trying to get the other person to support your view or prove that you are right and they are wrong.
 You are getting them to understand that your point of view that’s all.
 It’s okay to agree to disagree.